-St. Petersburg 2023
+St. Petersburg

-RULES FOR THE CLASSIFICATION AND CONSTRUCTION OF SEA-GOING SHIPS
+RULES FOR THE CLASSIFICATION AND CONSTRUCTION OF SEA-GOING SHIPS (PART XVII)

-Rules for the Classification and Construction of Sea-Going Ships of Russian Maritime Register of Shipping (RS, the Register) have been approved in accordance with the established approval procedure and come into force on 1 January 2023.
+The present version of Part XVII "Distinguishing Marks and Descriptive Notations in the Class Notation Specifying Structural and Operational Particulars of Ships" of the Rules for the Classification and Construction of Sea-Going Ships of Russian Maritime Register of Shipping (RS, the Register) has been approved in accordance with the established approval procedure and comes into force on 1 July 2024.

-The present edition of the Rules is based on the 2022 edition taking into account the amendments and additions developed immediately before publication.
+The present version is based on the version dated 1 January 2024 and Rule Change Notices No. 24-126872, and No. 24-132693 taking into account the amendments and additions developed immediately before publication (refer to the Revision History).